planex-a/docs/random/dns.md

 ## DNS

-Right now Octonet does not have a standard DNS system; here is a list of DNS systems you can use.
+Right now Yggdrasil does not have a standard DNS system; here is a list of DNS systems you can use.

 ## ICANN
 Pros: